sammilucia/arch-gaming/README.md

 2. `asusctl fan-curve -m performance -f gpu -D 30c:80,40c:80,50c:80,60c:180,70c:180,80c:180,90c:180,180c:220` to set the GPU fan curve.

 ## Lutris installation
+**Note: For me, installing Lutris made games run _worse_.
+I don't yet know why, however games became extremely choppy and unplayable.
+Removing Lutris fixed this,**

-Finally, you can install Lutris, which provides a single interface for all your games, and runs games with community optimised settings.
+You can install Lutris, which provides a single interface for all your games, and runs games with community optimised settings.

 To install, do:
 1. `pacman -S lutris python-magic`